Real estate finance law in Hungary

 3.2 Formalities for execution of security and costs?

-The mortgage must state the maximum secured amount.
-Such amount is usually around one hundred and thirty per cent.
+The mortgage can be stated to secure all liabilities the borrower to the lender, or state the maximum secured amount.
+The latter is to be preferred if the lender wishes to avoid potentially lengthy litigation before starting the enforcement of the mortgage.
+If an amount is agreed, it is usually capped around one hundred and thirty per cent.
 (130%) of the total secured obligations.

 The costs for the creation of a mortgage are: